weecology/data-sharing-paper/data_sharing_ms.md

 * Visibility
 * Searchability
 * Etc.
 * Do we need to include a list of repos here?
+Yes.
+Plan to discuss general features of a few, and in relation to the above.

 Concluding remarks
 ------------------